 In response to the WOTBaby findings, WOTBaby founder and mothercraft nurse, Jen Hamilton, said that movies and advertising were a big part of the problem.
 Often, they depict an unrealistic ideal of instant mother-baby bonding, when in reality there are a number of important factors that can effect the experience.
 High on the list are factors like labour, health, relationships, support systems, personality and feeding.

-“In my experience, I generally find on average, mums truly bond with their child at four to five months,” Ms Hamilton said in an interview with the Herald Sun.
+“In my experience, I generally find on average, mums truly bond with their child at four to five months,” Jen said in an interview with the Herald Sun.

 What you can do